 When it’s someone, they use a stress pronoun: moi, toi, lui/elle, nous, vous, eux > me, you, him/her, us, you, them

-It also happens lot with whole sentences.
-We use the pronoun kind of to reinforce the subject:
+It also happens with whole sentences.
+We basically use this pronoun to reinforce the subject:

-This is are very important one.
+This is a very important one.
 I tell you, 99% of the time, when a French person want to say “we”, they will use “on” and not “nous”.

 I don’t really know when this change started, but it’s an important thing to remember if you want to sound French when you speak.
 The reason is probably because the conjugation of verbs with “on” is usually faster to pronounce than with “nous” (one syllable less) since it’s the same as for “il, he, and elle, she”.
-In books and literature in general though, you will more often find “nous”.
+However, in books and literature, you will generally more often find “nous”.

 But be careful, you can use “on” only when you start a clause with “we”, so when “nous” is a personal pronoun.
 Because “nous” can also be a stress pronoun or a direct object pronoun, for example:

 You couldn’t say: “Ils on a attrapés”.

 Note that “on” has different meanings, you can see more information in this article.